Announcement This scheme is due to launch in April 2026.

 - Evidence to support the appeal, showing why the outcome was not reached in a procedurally effective or fair manner.

-The Appeal Form must be submitted by the Reward and Recognition Partner within 14 calendar days of the date of the letter detailing the decision of the Senior Lecturer Progression Panel.
+The Appeal Form must be submitted by email to the Reward and Recognition Manager within 14 calendar days of the date of the letter giving the decision of the Senior Lecturer Progression Panel.

 The Appeals Panel

-A panel consisting of the Deputy Director People Operations (or other senior colleague from the People Directorate), and a thematic PVC will review:
+A panel consisting of the Chief People Officer or their nominee and a thematic PVC will review:

-- The initial application for promotion, including supporting statements.
+- The initial application for progression, including supporting statements.

 - The feedback from the Senior Lecturer Progression Panel.

-- The appeal request form and the evidence submitted in support of procedural irregularity.
+- The Appeal Form and the evidence submitted in support of it.

 - Seek any further information they need in order to make a full and fair assessment.